Of Ambition by Sir Francis Bacon | Complete Summary and Analysis

 How to control an ambitious person:

 Employing an ambitious person is a risk.
 First of all, it is hard to identify an ambitious person.
 Nonetheless, in his essay “Of Ambition”, Sir Francis Bacon Bacon has a solution.
 Ambitious people should be raised from a low position to lofty eminence.
 In this way, they will be less dangerous.
 Moreover, they should be examined time and again; kings and princes must keep an eye on them; they can easily be identified by their harsh nature; they also try to please people and make a reputation among them, just like Sejanus.
-Bacon gives another suggestion; kings should reward or punish the ambitious people through their favourites.
-Furthermore, if there are more than one ambitious persons, then they can be used against each other.
-In addition, men of low birth can be raised to annoy ambitious persons.
+Bacon gives another suggestion; kings should reward or punish the ambitious people through their favorites.
+Furthermore, if there are more than one ambitious person, then they can be used against each other.
+In Addition, men of low birth can be raised to annoy ambitious persons.

 Last suggestion, which Bacon provides, is that reputation of ambitious people should be destroyed all at once.
 However, sometimes a king cannot do so then he should adopt an alternative solution; the king can convert his rewards to punishments; his positive image can be replaced with the negative one.
 By doing so, the king would spoil the mind of the ambitious person and he would feel insecure about his position.

 It is worth mentioning here that approach of Sir Francis Bacon in “Of Ambition” is entirely mean.
 Although he is talking about securities of the State, yet he is promoting selfishness.
 He is advising the kings and princes to use a person (ambitious person) and throw him for a loop.
 Hence, we can say that Alexander Pope rightly judged Francis Bacon.
 Perhaps, it is “Of Ambition” due to which Alexander Pope says, Sir Francis Bacon “is the wisest, brightest and meanest of mankind”.